OpenNews/schedule-data-loader/README.md

 glue between these two workflows, taking advantage of GitHub Pages' automatic rebuild when a new commit is pushed to your repository.

+There are many tools for pulling data from Google Spreadsheets, depending on your needs.
+This is a purposefully lightweight script that we've found useful in a variety of projects, dropped in as a triggered task.

 A version of this script provides data to the [SRCCON schedule app](https://github.com/OpenNews/srccon-schedule);
 we set up a Slackbot trigger to fire it off via chat command, pushing a new `sessions.json` to the schedule repo and automatically updating the app